-In cooler climates like northern Europe, Canada and the north states of the US people eat tomatoes all year round, despite the local weather not being conducive to growing them.
-Winter tomatoes in these places are either hot housed locally, using significant amounts of energy, or imported from warmer climates like Spain or Mexico.
+In cooler climates like northern Europe, Canada and the northern US, people eat tomatoes all year round.
+This is despite the local weather not being conducive to growing them.
+Winter tomatoes in these places are either hot-housed locally, using significant amounts of energy, or imported from warmer climates like Spain or Mexico.

 Despite travelling a greater distance Spanish tomatoes imported to Sweden have a far smaller footprint than locally grown ones.
 This is because the emissions generated to heat and light greenhouses in northern Europe are very carbon intensive.
 The level of carbon emissions exceeds that of importing tomatoes from Spain.

-Similar results have been found when comparing out of season English tomatoes to Spanish imports, although there are also some noble exceptions to this rule.
+Researchers have found similar results when comparing out of season English tomatoes to Spanish imports.
+There are also some noble exceptions to this rule.
 For example both in Sweden and England it is possible to get low carbon winter tomatoes.
 These tomatoes are raised with waste heat, renewable energy and highly efficient hydroponic systems.

 So does this mean targeting food miles is a complete waste of time?
-Not at all.
+Notcompletely.
 But if your motivation for eating more local food is carbon emissions, then it is better to try to eat seasonal local food.

-You ensure both production emissions and transport emissions are limited by eating food that is both in season and local you can be more certain that .
+You ensure both production emissions and transport emissions are limited by eating food that is in season and local you can be more certain that .
 You can avoid refrigeration in stores too as cooling is a source of carbon emissions.
 Even more importantly, seasonal food just tastes so much better.

 Where I live in the UK eating a tomato or strawberry from Spain doesn’t taste anything like as sweet as one in season from a local farm.
 For more info see our article on the rationale for sustainable farming that touches on these issues of transportation and quality production.
-Not only are many imported varieties a bit bland to begin with, but they suffer from time in storage, being refrigerated and forced ripening.
+Not only are imported varieties a bit bland to begin with, but they suffer from time in storage, in refrigeration and in forced ripening.

-If you are going to try and tackle food miles, you should start with flying food, but even then its not always simple.
+If you are going to try and tackle food miles, the natural place to start is with flying food, but even then its not always simple.

-From an emissions perspective food miles are not created equal.
-In the UK just 1% of food transport is done by plane, but it accounts for 11% of emissions.
+From an emissions perspective food miles are not equal.
+In the UK producers and retailers transport just 1% of food, but it accounts for 11% of emissions.

 Using figures from DEFRA (which differly slightly from Weber and Matthews) we can compare the emissions that result moving a tonne of food by different means.

 If I eat a banana that has been shipped to the UK from Colombia its transport emissions are relatively small.
 But if I eat an avocado flown in from Mexico they are huge.

 Depending on where you live the food that flies will be very different.
 European countries get a lot of beans, sweetcorn, asparagus, podded peas, limes, avocados, spring onions, pineapple, grapes and sweet potato from Africa and Central America.
-There is also a lot of fish flown in from Asia and South America.
+Sellers also fly in a lot of fish from Asia and South America.
 There is no great alternative because producers can’t grow these fishes locally and as cheaply.
 Moreover fish tends to have relatively high value for its weight.

-Limiting the amount of flying food you eat is an effective way to reduce food transport emissions.
+Limiting the amount of flying food is a way reduce food transport emissions.
 Refine this choice by thinking about those decisions in the proper context.
 Both in terms of total emissions and economic impact.
 If you know the food you are eating is shipped in from a far, the chances are those food miles create relatively few carbon emissions.
-At the same time buying these foods adds valuable income to farmers in Africa, South America and Asia.
+At the same time buying these foods adds valuable income to producers in low income parts of the world.

 That is the tricky truth of food miles.